ataseren/DevSecOps-Vault/output/devsecops-vault.md

 5. **Automate in CI/CD pipelines** — test resilience per commit or release
 6. **Chaos ≠ Randomness** — the goal is controlled failure, not unpredictability

----

 ## Further Reading

 - [Principles of Chaos Engineering](https://principlesofchaos.org/)
 - [Litmus Chaos Documentation](https://docs.litmuschaos.io/)
 - [Gremlin Free Resources](https://www.gremlin.com/resources/)

-#  Monitoring & Observability in DevSecOps
+# Monitoring and Observability in DevSecOps

 Monitoring plays a critical role in DevSecOps by providing visibility into systems, workloads, and pipelines — allowing teams to **detect anomalies, enforce policies, and respond to incidents in real time**.